-Article 6 of the General Data Protection Regulations (GDPR) requires Data Controllers to have a lawful basis in order to hold and process personal data.
+Article 6 of the UK General Data Protection Regulations (UK GDPR) requires Data Controllers to have a lawful basis in order to hold and process personal data.

 The university of Brighton’s Widening Participation Outreach Team collects data to monitor and evaluate its widening participation and outreach programme; tracking the progression of participating students to investigate the impact of widening participation and outreach on their attainment, progression, social mobility, graduate outcomes and eventual employment.
 Therefore, the lawful basis of a task carried out in the public interest is applicable to data collected and processed by the University of Brighton’s Widening Participation Outreach Team.